corrode/corrode.github.io/content/blog/list-comprehensions/index.md

     .collect();
 ```

-Note that we still use the same patterns that we used before and we didn't have
+We still use the same patterns that we used before and we didn't have
 to refactor our code.
-We just changed the type we collect into!
+Again, we just changed the type we collect into!

 Such a deep integration into the the iterator API would much harder,
 impossible even, in Python.